Meet David Dent: MBE Executive Director, Business Development EU (UK)

 I love to relax with family put my energy to support things I care about such as diversity, supporting veterans, and raising awareness around the challenges people face with mental health.
 I am an ambassador and spokesperson for the charity Help for Heroes, I was chair and a board member of a veterans charity.

-Also I am an Honorary Professor at the Business School of the University of Stirling and Entrepreneur in Residence at the University Nottingham in addition to being Fellow at the Institute of Directors and a Chartered Fellow at the Chartered Management Institute.
+Also, I am an Honorary Professor at the Business School of the University of Stirling and Entrepreneur in Residence at the University Nottingham in addition to being a Fellow at the Institute of Directors and a Chartered Fellow at the Chartered Management Institute.